leone2016/leonardomedina.com.ec/public/posts/MFA-with-Spring-Security.md

 > if you want to run this project, you can find it in [ GITHUB spring_mfa_demo](https://github.com/leone2016/blog-spring-security-mfa)

+Security is no longer optional in modern applications, especially when dealing with sensitive user data and APIs exposed to the internet.
+One of the most effective ways to strengthen authentication is by using **Multi-Factor Authentication (MFA)**.

+With **Spring Security 7**, implementing MFA in a REST API—particularly one that uses **JWT**—has become significantly simpler, requiring far less custom code than before.

+---

+## What Is Multi-Factor Authentication (MFA)?

+Multi-Factor Authentication is a security mechanism that requires users to verify their identity using **at least two different factors** before gaining access to an application.

+These factors usually fall into three categories:

+- **Something you know** – such as a password or PIN
+- **Something you have** – such as a mobile phone, email access, or hardware token
+- **Something you are** – such as a fingerprint or facial recognition

+In a typical MFA flow, a user first logs in with a username and password.
+Then, as a second step, they must confirm a one-time code sent via SMS, email, or an authenticator app.

+---

+## Why MFA Matters for REST APIs

+REST APIs are often stateless and rely on **JWT tokens** for authentication.
+While JWTs are efficient and scalable, they also increase the importance of strong identity verification at login time.

+Without MFA, a leaked or compromised password can grant full access to an API.
+MFA significantly reduces this risk by ensuring that possession of valid credentials alone is not enough to authenticate.

 # Practice Exercise: Multi-Factor Authentication (MFA) with Spring Security